eclipse-kura/kura/docs/gateway-configuration/wifi-configuration-8021x.md

 # Wi-Fi 802.1x Configuration

 Enterprise Wi-Fi is currently only supported on gateways running our [generic profiles](/getting-started/install-kura/#installer-types).
-The following is a list of currently supported 802.1x configurations.
+The following is a list of currently supported 802.1x authentication methods.

  - TTLS-MSCHAPv2
  - PEAP-MSCHAPv2